Probability Paths and the Structure of Predictions over Time: Experiments

-Assessing the quality of an estimated distribution is tricky: For each probability path in the dataset, we only observe one realized trajectory of the path, rendering metrics comparing two distributions (e.g., Kolmogorov–Smirnov statistic or cross-entropy) inappropriate\footnote{ Although it is possible to treat the observed path as a coarse approximation of ground truth distribution (i.e., one-point distribution), doing so will likely introduce an unacceptable level of noise in our evaluation. }.
-Luckily, by taking advantage of the fact that we are modeling probability paths suggests, we know there are few key properties the true probability path distribution must satisfy and have accordingly devised three evaluation metrics to benchmark GLIM against the baseline models.
+Assessing the quality of an estimated distribution is tricky: For each probability path in the dataset, we only observe one realized trajectory of the path, rendering metrics comparing two distributions (e.g., Kolmogorov–Smirnov statistic or cross-entropy) inappropriate.\footnote{ Although it is possible to treat the observed path as a coarse approximation of ground truth distribution (i.e., one-point distribution), doing so will likely introduce an unacceptable level of noise in our evaluation. } Luckily, by taking advantage of the fact that we are modeling probability paths, we know there are a few key properties the true probability path distribution must satisfy and have accordingly devised three evaluation metrics to benchmark GLIM against the baseline models.

 The first metric is the \textit{posterior mean calibration mean squared error} (mean calibration MSE).
-Since the probability paths are expected to be martingales, posterior means of simulated paths should be around zero for $t = 1, \dots, T$ and we can empirically examine if the generated paths have a sample mean mean of $y_0$.
+Since the probability paths are expected to be martingales, posterior means of simulated paths should be around the initial prediction (i.e., $y_0$) for $t = 1, \dots, T$ and we can empirically examine if the generated paths have a sample mean of $y_0$.

 The second metric we check is the \textit{expected volatility mean squared error} (volatility MSE).
 As proven by \citet{augenblick2021belief} and \citet{taleb2018election}, for an evolving belief stream (i.e., a probability path), given an initial probabilistic prediction $y_0$, the accumulated squared increments, or volatility, defined as $Q_T = \sum_{i=1}^{T} (Y_{i} - Y_{i-1})^2$ should be equal to $y_0(1-y_0)$ in expectation, i.e., $\mathbb{E}[Q_T] = y_0(1-y_0)$.
 In practice, $\mathbb{E}[Q_T]$ can be estimated through averaging over the squared increment sum of a collection of sample paths.